CALL FOR SUBMISSIONS OPEN FOR IPCD 2021

 2. Presenter’s Information (max.
 300 words)

 - The primary presenter must include a brief biography.
 This should include educational qualifications (can be listed) and relevant indicators of expertise including publications, projects, awards or career highlights (as sentences).

 - The presenter will also be asked (in the submission portal) to include a contact email that can be published to delegates and printed in the proceedings.

 - Where relevant, affiliations and commercial interests should be declared.

 3. Short Video Intro (for new speakers) (1 minute in length)

 - If you have previously presented at IPCD, then you do not need to complete this step.

-- Please record a brief 2-3min introduction to your topic and yourself.
-If you are not sure what to say, here are some suggestions:
+- Please record a brief introduction to you and your topic.
+Here are suggestions:

 - Name, area of work/interest, and a fun fact about yourself!

 - What is your topic, why is this important for practitioners to learn/know?

 - This can be recorded on an iPhone or any available device, or you can provide a link to an existing presentation recording (e.g. on YouTube, LinkedIn).

 - Language must be English.

 - The video will be used to review presenters’ ability to engage and energize a professional audience.